a9na/carshop-quasar-app/README.md

 #  🚙💰 Car Shop Website (Built with Quasar)

-This project is a Quasar application designed to showcase a car shop's services and offerings.
+This project is a Quasar application tailored to highlight the services and offerings of a car shop.
-Quasar provides a comprehensive framework for building responsive and cross-platform Vue.js applications, making it an excellent choice for this project.
+Leveraging Quasar's robust framework allows for building a responsive and cross-platform Vue.js application, ensuring a seamless and engaging user experience across various devices.

 ### Languages & Technologies used: